hydroper/as3razen/todo/codegen.md

 ## Non-null assertion operator

 * [ ] For the `o!` operation, do not generate any assertion code, for efficiency (just used for type checking really).

+## Asynchronous methods

+Asynchronous methods should generate code differently for the return statement and the end block of the method's control flow.
+It should invoke the resolve function for such.
+It should invoke the reject function for any caught exception.

+The control flow is handled in a special way in asynchronous methods, which requires some research before just going into codegen directly.